Issues Common Among Men Who Experience Same-Sex Attraction

 Certain biological factors may have an important impact on a boy’s sense of his masculinity and on his relationships with other males.
 They may contribute to the kinds of stressful life experiences discussed above, particularly gender incongruity and same-sex disaffiliation.
 The following are some key biological factors that often contribute to stress among those who experience same-sex attraction.

 Genetic and physical traits and conditions that cause boys to feel different or to be singled out from their peers can interfere in their relationships with other boys, and can also cause the boy to feel incongruent with what he believes a boy is supposed to be.
 These conditions would typically cause boys to be singled out in negative ways—but sometimes also in positive ways.
-Examples of such conditions include:
+Examples of such conditions include the following:

 • Having a physical deformity.

-• Being over- or under-weight.
+• Being over-weight or under-weight.

 • Having high or low intelligence.